indica-mcf/Indica/doc/data.rst

 	:widths: 5 15 10 60
 	:header-rows: 1

-	* 	- DDA
+	* 	- INSTRUMENT
-		- DTYPE
+		- QUANTITY
 		- Axes
 		- Description
-	* 	- Many DDAs, e.g. CXG6
+	* 	- Many INSTRUMENTs, e.g. CXG6
 		- TI
 		- x, t
 		- Ion temperature (eV), x_cxrs is an *effective* position of measurement in the torus frame (m), but the correct R is RPOS (see below)